As Ukraine peace talks continue, Putin is the one left holding all the cards

 Behind a smokescreen of talks about ‘technical details’ in Saudi Arabia, secret dealings on the big questions of the peace deal are likely in play, writes Mark Almond – the question is, will the Russian president accept Trump’s rush for peace, or does it serve him to string it out?

-Donald Trump’s special envoy for negotiating with Russia over Ukraine, Steve Witkoff, has come in for scorn from veteran Ukraine watchers for his ignorance of the terrain which he is apparently ready to carve up with President Putin.
+Donald Trump’s special envoy for negotiating with Russia over Ukraine, Steve Witkoff, has come in for scorn from veteran Ukraine watchers for his ignorance of the terrain that he is apparently ready to carve up with Vladimir Putin.

-When Russia staged referendums in south-east Ukraine under the barrel of a gun in 2022, Witkoff saw “legitimate” expressions of popular opinion.
-In fact, the Russian army did not even control all of the regions which Putin was nominally annexing – and actually lost much of the Kherson Oblast only days later!
+When Russia staged referendums in southeastern Ukraine under the barrel of a gun in 2022, Witkoff saw “legitimate” expressions of popular opinion.
+In fact, the Russian army did not even control all of the regions that Putin was nominally annexing – and actually lost much of Kherson oblast only days later.

-So, much as Britons are riled by Witkoff’s dismissal of Sir Keir Starmer’s round of planning meetings for a peacekeeping force with European leaders and military chiefs as “posture and pose”, we must ask ourselves: was he really wrong on that one?
+So, as much as Britons are riled by Witkoff’s dismissal of Keir Starmer’s meetings with European leaders and military chiefs about a peacekeeping force as “posture and pose”, we must ask ourselves: was he really wrong on that one?

-After all, although Starmer and President Macron have tried to herd the European Nato members into backing a ceasefire line monitoring force, potential big players like Italy and Spain have rejected it.
-Italy’s Georgia Meloni has no desire to break with Trump, whose domestic “anti-woke” agenda mirrors her own culture war in Italy; while Spain’s Pedro Sanchez runs a country far from the Russo-Ukrainian front line with a strong left-of-centre pacifist tradition.
+After all, although Starmer and Emmanuel Macron have tried to herd the European Nato members into backing a ceasefire line monitoring force, potential big players like Italy and Spain have rejected it.
+Italy’s Giorgia Meloni has no desire to break with Trump, whose domestic “anti-woke” agenda mirrors her own culture war in Italy, while Spain’s Pedro Sanchez runs a country that is far from the Russo-Ukrainian front line, and has a strong left-of-centre pacifist tradition.

-Not only are America’s European allies splitting from Trump’s Washington, but they are divided among themselves.
-They might be united in deploring Russian aggression and Trump’s appeasement-style approach to mediation, but their disunity about what to do about it confirms the US administration’s belief that making big deals with authoritarians like Putin or the Saudi hosts of the Ukraine talks is the way to go – rather than trying to keep an army of squabbling “allies” in line.
+Not only are America’s European allies splitting from Trump’s Washington: they are divided among themselves.
+They might be united in deploring Russian aggression and Trump’s appeasement-style approach to mediation, but their disunity over what to do about it confirms the US administration’s belief that making big deals with authoritarians like Putin, or the Saudi hosts of the Ukraine talks is the way to go, rather than trying to keep an army of squabbling “allies” in line.

 Allies who don’t contribute much – even when they can agree on policy – can be ignored completely.